AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

    - Unless enclosed code is explicitly marked as non-SPARK

 * The word **reference** is key:

-   - The spec is what is referenced (i.e., the declaration) so the completion need not be in SPARK
+   - The spec is what is referenced (i.e., the declaration) so the completion needs not be in SPARK

-   - A non-SPARK package can be "withed" by SPARK code as long as the referenced parts comply with the SPARK subset
+   - A non-SPARK package can be with'ed by SPARK code as long as the referenced parts comply with the SPARK subset

 ---------------------------------
 Common Mixed SPARK/Ada Approach